Six Foot Track Marathon - Entry Criteria for 2019 Race

 Other qualifying events?

-The above list (especially if you take into account that any standard marathon from around the world is also eligible) provides an extensive list of options for potential entrants to plan and choose from well ahead of the entry dates.
+The above list (especially if you take into account that any standard marathon from around the world and any ITRA race of Small or longer length is also eligible) provides an extensive list of options for potential entrants to plan and choose from well ahead of the entry dates.
+We will not accept any results from any events not covered by the above criteria.

-We have 2 key requirements for any potential qualifying event
+We have 2 key requirements for any potential future qualifying event

 - The potential qualifier is conducted over a standard set course and distance (30km or more) year on year with electronic timing results published on the web